yegor256/blog/_posts/2014/jun/2014-06-21-casperjs-with-maven.md

   - test casperjs with maven
 ---

 I'm a big fan of automated testing in general and integration testing in particular.
 I strongly believe that effort spent on writing tests are direct investments into quality and stability of the product under development.

 [CasperJS](http://casperjs.org/) is a testing framework on top of [PhantomJS](http://phantomjs.org/), which is a headless browser.
 Using CasperJS, we can ensure that our application responds correctly to requests sent by a regular web browser.

 This is a sample CasperJS test, which makes an HTTP request to a home page of a running WAR application and asserts that the response has `200` HTTP status code:

 {% highlight javascript %}
 casper.test.begin(
   'home page can be rendered',
   function (test) {
     casper.start(
-      casper.cli.get('home'),
+      casper.cli.get('home'), // URL of home page
       function () {
         test.assertHttpStatus(200);
       }